chr15m/scittle-claude-ai/README.md

 The basis of the prompt is the file [`scittle-basic.html`](./scittle-basic.html).
 It implements an example Scittle app that the AI can build on.

+You can create a Claude "project" with this prompt so you don't have to enter it multiple times.

 # Prompt

 ```